Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 | Qwen 2.5 VL 72B | $0.00 | Free |

-The spread is enormous.
+The spread is 148x between the cheapest paid option and the most expensive.
 For most image analysis workflows, Gemini 3 Flash or Luna handles 80% of tasks.
-Reserve the frontier models for complex visual reasoning.
+Reserve the frontier models for complex visual reasoning where accuracy directly affects decisions.

 Use Cases: Which Model for What